shadowsovereign14/git-basic/README.md

 2. Your answer for What is the difference between `add`, `commit`, and `push`?

-git add - it will staged the specified files to be included in git source control as a change to be committed
+git add - it will staged the chosen changed files to be included in git source control as a change to be committed

 git commit - will keep track and log the changes made in every file from the remote repository